Ntropic/oflux/README.md

 ### Model defaults

 * Each model keeps its own default settings (steps, size, guidance, dtype, quantization, etc.).
 These are stored under `model_defaults` in `config.json` so switching models automatically restores the saved defaults.
+* When no model is specified and nothing is currently loaded, the server now falls back to the configured `default_model` (ignoring any stale `loaded` value from previous sessions).
 * Defaults are created the first time you pull or load a model.
 FLUX.2 models start with a `bnb4` quantization default to fit easier on GPUs.
 * Update a model’s defaults via CLI: